stgl/pymccrgb/README.md

 ### Installation

+This package is developed for Linux/OS X and Python 3.6+.
+It depends on common Python packagess (sklearn, numpy), the LibLAS point cloud library, and the [`pymcc` MCC bindings](https://github.com/stgl/pymcc) for Python.

-If LibLAS is installed, you can [create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `conda` or `venv` to install the package and the rest of the dependencies:
+If LibLAS is installed, you can [create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `conda` or `venv` to install the package and its dependencies:

 ```bash
 git clone https://github.com/rmsare/pymccrgb